Aggelos561/MiniJava-Compiler/README.md

 The `minijava-examples/passed` folder contains MiniJava example files that should compile successfully.
 The `minijava-examples/errors` folder contains files that are expected to throw errors during compilation due to semantic issues.

-Feel free to contribute, report issues, or suggest improvements.

 Please note that this is a simplified version of the MiniJava compiler, and it may not cover all edge cases and features of the full Java language.